ZhangWS/hosteldirt/README.md

 # hosteldirt
-*dig up the comment dirt on hostels!*

-Insight 2018 Remote Program project
+*digging up the hostel reviews that you need to read* Insight 2018 Remote Program project

 *	Created hosteldirt (hosteldirt.site), a curation tool to help travelers find the most informative hostel reviews